shaneiadt/Ramblings/pages/2020/Multiple-Selection-Group-Dragging-InteractJs-Svelte.md

 });
 ```

 I hope you've just copy & pasted the above, it may look a bit complicated but take some time to read each section and hopefully it'll make a bit more sense.
-Another option would be to also not and carrying on :laughing:
+Another option would be to also not and carrying on.

 One last step is to update our item elements setting their initial x, y position.